SvenMichaelKlose/bender/README.md

 ## Local labels

 Labels may be defined more than once.
-But that will give you errors…
+But that will give you errors unless you tell Bender the direction in which to look for:

 ```
 l1: lda f0